Dan1aR/geometry_ir/main.md

 * **Scale**: `scale` flows into the model; if no numeric scale is meaningful, a **unit-span gauge** is applied on an orientation edge.
 * **Min-separation**: global pairwise min distances (stronger for declared collinear sets), polygon edge floors, and lighter carrier floors are enforced via hinge residuals.

+**Anchor protection for seeding (initial guess).**
+The solver’s initial-guess routine **must not** disturb the primary orientation gauge edge selected by the layout (or by the compiler when applying a unit-span gauge).
+Concretely:

+1. Keep both endpoints of the primary gauge edge fixed at attempt `0`.
+2. On reseeds (`attempt > 0`), do **not** random-rotate the entire configuration if a primary gauge edge is present; explore with jitter only.
+3. Never jitter either endpoint of the primary gauge edge on any attempt.
+   This guarantees that gauges start satisfied and avoids spurious flips on near-degenerate scenes.

 ---

 ## 8) Validation rules (reject early)